Supportive Services & Care Management

 - Caregivers age 60 and older

-- Caregivers for elders age 60 and older
+- Caregivers for adults age 60 and older

 - Grandparents age 55 and older raising their grandchildren (under age 18)

-- For elders age 55 and older who care for a disabled individual who is not their child.
+- For those age 55 and older who care for a disabled individual who is not their child.

 - Anyone caring for someone with Alzheimer’s Disease/dementia.